Whatawhata (km816.5)- Pahautea hut, Mt Pirongia (km848.5)

 We got an early start this morning at 6:30 a.m. to ensure that we could make it to the mountaintop hut by the end of the day.
 It looked like a steep climb up Pirongia.
 We wondered just how many people would be up there.
 Best to get there reasonably early if we wanted a bunk.
 The brand new hut sleeps 20 people.
 The morning road walk flew by and shortly we were on farm tracks.
 This morning’s petting was of a goat in her little goat hut.
 They are great for mowing the sides of the road.

-We spotted 2 backpackers up ahead who had the distinct profile of German hikers Too-Tall and Good Grip, who I met first on day 12.
+We spotted 2 backpackers up ahead who had the distinct profile of German hikers Too-Tall and Good Grip, who I first met on day 12.
 Sure enough, that’s who they were.
 It was great to see them again.
 They had skipped the Auckland to Hamilton section, like so many have been doing.
-They also said that Steffan was up ahead, staying at the hut tonight.
+They also said that Steffen was up ahead, staying at the hut tonight.
 We walked through some really neat farmland with unique rocks and great views.

 Mt Pirongia, our destination, in the distance.